centreon/centreon-documentation/en/service-mapping/remote-server.md

 ---

-The procedure for installing the Centreon BAM module on a Centreon Remote Server is the same as on a Central server, however configuration and uninstallation are different.
-First your Remote Server needs to be installed, then follow the procedure below:
+The procedure for installing the Centreon BAM module on a Centreon Remote Server is the same as on a Central server and needs additionnal action.

-  - Install the extension using the standard install procedure
-  - Follow the extra steps described below.
+  Step 1: Install the extension using the standard install procedure Step 2: Follow the extra steps described below.

-## Configure Centreon Broker
+## Step 2: Configure Centreon Broker

 Configuring the Centreon BAM module on a Centreon Remote Server requires configuring the Centreon Broker *from* the Centreon Central Server.
 This allows